CL4SE: Benchmarking Context Learning on Software Engineering: Introduction

-Despite the proven effectiveness of ICL and context engineering across SE tasks, few works have systematically investigated the heterogeneous effects of distinct context types and the intrinsic mechanisms underlying their efficacy.
-Early work~\cite{gao2023makes} preliminarily explored how to construct in-context demonstrations more efficiently but failed to establish a systematic taxonomy of SE contexts or analyze how models learn from such context.
-Recently, CL-Bench~\cite{dou2026cl} has extended research on traditional ICL to investigate the patterns and efficacy of LLMs’ context learning for complex tasks, particularly in scenarios where prior knowledge is scarce.
-Inspired by this work, we aim to fill the critical research gap in context learning for software engineering by proposing \toolname{}, a dedicated context learning benchmark explicitly tailored for SE tasks.
-Figure~\ref{fig:cl4se} illustrates the relationship between \toolname{} and related concepts including prompt engineering, context engineering and others .
-As an extension and in-depth advancement of CL-Bench into the SE domain, \toolname{} moves beyond generic context learning benchmarks designed for general NLP or broad complex tasks.
-Instead, it systematically characterizes heterogeneous SE-specific context types and dissects their intrinsic mechanisms in guiding LLMs’ in-context learning across core SE workflows.
+Despite the demonstrated effectiveness of ICL and context engineering in SE tasks, existing research still lacks a systematic understanding of how different context types affect different tasks, and of the mechanisms through which such contexts take effect.
+Early work~\citep{gao2023makes} explored how to construct in-context demonstrations more effectively, but did not establish a systematic taxonomy of SE-specific contexts or analyze how models learn from them.
+More recently, CL-Bench~\citep{dou2026cl} extended traditional ICL research by investigating the patterns and effectiveness of context learning for complex tasks, particularly in settings where prior knowledge is limited.
+Inspired by this line of work, we aim to fill the critical gap in context learning for software engineering by proposing \toolname{}, a dedicated benchmark tailored to SE tasks.
+Figure~\ref{fig:cl4se} illustrates the relationship between \toolname{} and related concepts, including prompt engineering, context engineering, in-context learning, and context learning.
+As an SE-oriented extension of CL-Bench, \toolname{} goes beyond generic context learning benchmarks for general NLP or broad reasoning tasks.
+Instead, it systematically characterizes heterogeneous SE-specific context types and examines how they guide LLMs’ in-context learning across core SE workflows.